NEST: Nested Event Stream Transformer for Sequences of Multisets: Introduction

 We conduct extensive experiments across diverse event stream datasets from multiple real-world domains to evaluate NEST's effectiveness.
-NEST achieves higher performance and improved computational efficiency compared to Transformer models trained on flattened event streams across multiple downstream tasks, including next basket recommendation and several clinically important prediction tasks.
-In addition, ablation studies demonstrate that the proposed MSM objective enhances set-level representation learning.
-To summarize, our contributions are as follows: \begin{itemize}[topsep=2pt, itemsep=2pt, parsep=0pt, partopsep=0pt] \item We introduce \textbf{NEST}, a hierarchical Transformer foundation model for event-stream data that is computationally efficient and produces directly usable set-level representations without post-hoc aggregation. \item We formulate an \textbf{MSM} pretraining objective that complements the standard MLM to further refine set-level learning for improved downstream performance. \item To our knowledge, we are the first to propose a set-based FM approach for EHRs, which (i) explicitly preserves multiset boundaries in its architecture, and (ii) learns set-level representations through a pretraining procedure optimized for high computing efficiency. \end{itemize}
+NEST achieves state-of-the-art performance and improved computational efficiency compared to Transformer models trained on flattened event streams across multiple downstream tasks from different domains.
+In addition, ablation studies show that the proposed MSM objective enhances set-level representation learning.
+We argue that the right inductive bias for event-stream foundation models is to make the architecture and pretraining objective both reflect the data's nested set structure, rather than flattening it away.
+Concretely, our contributions are: